hollandtom06-droid/My-Python-Projects-repo/README.md

 ### Type Casting
 Applied type casting techniques such as `int()` and `float()` to convert user input into appropriate data types, enabling mathematical calculations and logical comparisons.

+int() is used in order to store whole numbers, whilst float() is used to store decimal numbers.

 ### Conditional Statements
 Implemented `if`, `elif`, and `else` statements to control program flow, validate user choices, and make decisions based on different conditions and scenarios.